princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 lt_filters = io_tech_request_context->get_filter( )->get_filter_select_options( ).
 ```

 won't be in scope and won't compile without errors!
-However, if you are familiar with the CRUD based methods of the SAP Gateway backend, these will fit nicely into the `GET_ENTITYSET` method :smile:
+However, if you are familiar with the CRUD based methods of the SAP Gateway backend, these will fit nicely into the `GET_ENTITYSET` method 😊

 ```abap
 DATA : lt_filters           TYPE           /iwbep/t_mgw_select_option,